coder/deploy-code-server/guides/digitalocean.md

 # deploying `code-server` on Linode

 [DigitalOcean](https://digitalocean.com) is an developer-friendly platform with cloud servers.
-Here is the easiest way to launch code-server on Linode.
+Here is the easiest way to launch code-server on Linode:

+---

 1. Log into DigitalOcean and create a new Ubuntu 20.10 droplet with any size, in any region
 1. Under "Select additional options," check `User data`.
 This will allow you to specify a script that will run on first boot.